 Screen time can be a huge addiction for kids and a major struggle for parents including myself.
 Right now we are on the summer break and it’s increasingly challenging to find non-screen kids activities to keep my kids occupied and entertained.

 I’m not the “no-screen” police and allow my kids time to watch TV or play on their tablets more during long school breaks than I do during the school year.
 However, I see a clear difference in my kids when they’ve spent too much time in front of a screen and I don’t like it.

 So I set out to find alternatives to keep them entertained and happily dropping their devices.
 Sure, they do plenty of things like making slime, doing crafts, playing outside, and reading good books.
-Here’s my post for PerfectlyImperfectMama with plenty of idea inspiration.
+Here are also more fun indoor activity ideas for kids.